DieserMerlin/merlins-config-manager/README.md

 ## Usage

+If you want to have all configurations of your application in one file please take a look at the Basics section below.
+Use the "ConfigFactory" otherwise as it's as simple as the ConfigManager and can handle multiple configs at once.

 ### Basics
 Usage is as simple as it could be.
 Just create an instance of the ConfigManager class and start adding sections.
 When a section is defined, the config.json file in the project root is created/updated and the default values provided are added.